westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ...
 ```

-The command `BLKGETNRZONES` is especially useful to allocate an array of zone
+The command `BLKGETNRZONES` is especially useful for allocating an array of zone
-descriptors large enough for a zone report of all zones of a device.
+descriptors large enough for a zone report on all the zones of a device.